cs231n/cs231n.github.io/linear-classify.md

 <a name='svm'></a>
 #### Multiclass Support Vector Machine loss

 There are several ways to define the details of the loss function.
 As a first example we will first develop a commonly used loss called the **Multiclass Support Vector Machine** (SVM) loss.
 The SVM loss is set up so that the SVM "wants" the correct class for each image to a have a score higher than the incorrect classes by some fixed margin \\(\Delta\\).
-Notice that it's sometimes helpful to antropomorphise the loss functions as we did above: The SVM "wants" a certain outcome in the sense that the outcome would yield a lower loss (which is good).
+Notice that it's sometimes helpful to anthropomorphise the loss functions as we did above: The SVM "wants" a certain outcome in the sense that the outcome would yield a lower loss (which is good).

 Lets now get more precise.
 Recall that for the i-th example we are given the pixels \\( x\_i \\) and the label \\( y\_i \\) that specifies the index of the correct class.
 The score function takes the pixels and computes the vector \\( f(x\_i, W) \\) of class scores.
 For example, the score for the j-th class is the j-th element: \\( f(x\_i, W)\_j \\).
 The Multiclass SVM loss for the i-th example is then formalized as follows: